bugfishtm/fast-php-page/README.md

 ## Included Libraries

 This project relies on third-party libraries stored in the '/_core/_vendor' folder.
 For more information about these libraries, their respective licenses, and to access their source code, please refer to our GitHub repository, where you can find detailed information and links to each library.
+(Eventually not all libraries are listed here)

 | Folder Name                   | License  | Github Link                                                |
 |-------------------------------|----------|-----------------------------------------------------------|